 A: This is a fast-moving program for individuals adopting older children.
 If adopting a child age 8 or older, you may expect to receive your child’s referral 12 months after submitting your dossier.
 Families of Colombian heritage who request a child under age 8 may receive a referral 12-24 months after dossier submission.
 Families adopting through the Kidsave program can expect to bring their child home in under one year.

 Adopting a waiting child can be a wonderful option for some families.
 Most families who request a Waiting Child match have their child home in under one year.
 Eligibility requirements are generally flexible, and photos and medical information can be reviewed prior to match.
 Adoption subsidies are often available.

 Q: Will I need to travel to Colombia?

 One trip of about six weeks is required to bring your child home.
 Your child will reside with you during your stay, and you will travel to Colombia about eight weeks after receiving your child’s referral.
 If married, both parents must travel to meet the child and initiate the legal process, but one parent may usually return home after the first week.
 A U.S. citizen parent must be present for the child’s U.S. Embassy immigrant visa issuance.

 Colombia is a beautiful country; even our families who are less-experienced travelers are amazed at the support they receive from our warm, competent representatives in Colombia.
 Many stay in touch for years after their child’s adoption.
 Accommodations in Bogota, Cali and Medellin are modern and comfortable.

-Financing Your Adoption explains how Wide Horizons For Children structures adoption fees and provides information on funding your adoption.
+A: Financing Your Adoption explains how Wide Horizons For Children structures adoption fees and provides information on funding your adoption.